About the Museum

 Each and every week, you can visit the HRM and learn and do something new and unexpected.
 Experience the galleries with a curator or an artist, or make your own art in an artist-led workshop.
 Come see a dance or music performance, participate in a lecture and discussion, or learn about what’s happening in the night sky on the very day you visit.
 Check out our calendar and plan a visit that’s right for you.

 The Museum was founded in 1919 with the support of a group of local citizens and artists known as the Yonkers Art Association.
-One of the members was Rudolf Eickemeyer, Jr., a titan of late 19th- and early 20th-century photography, who later became one of the Museum’s founding commissioners.
+Two of the members were Rudolf Eickemeyer, Jr., a titan of late 19th- and early 20th-century photography, and sculptor Isidore Konti; both went on to serve as the Museum’s founding commissioners.

 The Yonkers Museum, its name in 1919, began as a collection of minerals donated by Yonkers attorney Edwin C. Mott, which were first displayed in Yonkers City Hall.
 Under Mott’s leadership, the collection grew rapidly—after just two years they expanded their plans to include an exhibition of artworks.